pierreraimbaud/WebGLScreenSaver/README.md

 ## A screen saver using random cubic Bezier curves in WEBGL

+### How to obtain and use it
+To download and see the source : Just clone or download the project here (this Github repo). </br></br>
+To launch it, you can use the bash file screenSaver.bat (for Windows) or open the file index.html in a browser.

 ### Links to the demo (web and video)
 Web : https://pierreraimbaud.github.io/WebGLScreenSaver/ </br>
 Video: https://youtu.be/VCaubZVM4ow